← All writing

 After thinking about it properly for the first time, the answer was uncomfortable and obvious at the same time.

 I don’t just deliver projects.
-I build systems that run after I’m gone — and then I leave.
+I build systems that stand on their own — strong enough to survive turnover, scale, and pressure.

 The counterintuitive truth